matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/000 Introduction to Cryptography.md

 Actors Alice and Bob, bad actor Eve.
 Bob will receive *c* and feed it into a **decryption function** *D*(K<sub>e</sub>, c)
 - Bob will get the plaintext message *m* decrypted by the function with the shared key.
+What are some major weaknesses in our encryption model?
+- Add noise to confuse the recipient
+- Repeat *c*
+- Insert new message

 **Kirchhoffs Principle**
 1. Security depends on the security of the encryption key, not the encryption algorithm.